10 Sea Snakes Around The World

 Source: public domain

 As usual, this is a venomous snake, and while nothing is proven, yellow sea snakes seem unusually aggressive compared to their fellows.
-A 2015 study found one off the coast of Kochi, southwest India, which was “very aggressive and showed a ready to bite”.
+A 2015 study found an individual off the coast of Kochi, southwest India, which was described as “very aggressive“, and “showed a ready to bite nature“.
 This snake measured 2.3 metres, which is perfectly ordinary for this species.

-Yellow snakes are recognisable by their yellow colour, and black bands which number 41-65.
-Its black rings are especially narrow compared to other sea snakes.
 The Iranian port town of Jask and the southeast Indian Tamil Nadu coast are hotspots for this species.
 By their very nature, sea snakes hard to research, particularly Hydrophis members which are fully aquatic.
-What we know about yellow sea snakes is mainly easily visible characteristics – its length, its bright colours, etc.
+What we know about the yellow sea snake is mainly its easily visible characteristics – its length, its bright colours, etc.

 9 Shaw’s sea snake